 This area includes the following systems:

-This system aims to punish and deter offences against the person.
+This system aims to hold people to account for, and deter, offences against the person.
 It sets out offences and penalties for harm committed against another person, including murder, manslaughter, assault, and crimes relating to family violence and sexual violence.

 This system aims to protect the rights of landowners, personal property owners, infrastructure systems and occupiers.
 It complements civil law relating to property by providing a framework for offences against property.